-The ALCF was developed at the University of Canterbury with support from the New Zealand Deep South National Science Challenge and NIWA for the purpose of evaluation of climate models based on automatic lidar and ceilometer (ALC) observations.
-The ALCF has not yet been peer-reviewed.
-The current release is a beta release.
+The ALCF was developed at the University of Canterbury with support from the New Zealand Deep South National Science Challenge and NIWA, and at Stockholm University with support from the NextGEMS project, for the purpose of evaluation of climate models based on automatic lidar and ceilometer (ALC) observations.

 Peter Kuma1, Adrian J. McDonald1, Olaf Morgenstern2, Richard Querel3, Israel Silber4, Connor J. Flynn5